C4Q/AC3.2-APIs/README.md

 ![Response JSON for maps API](./Images/googleMapsAPI.png)

 Not an exciting result, but there's way more here than you might initially expect.
-For one, we see that the page is essentially a dictionary with three keys, `error_message, results, and status`.
+For one, we see that the page is essentially a dictionary with three keys, `error_message`, `results`, and `status`.
 But why those three keys, and how can we know to expect them?
-And moreover, how did we know to go to that URL to even try this out?
+And moreover, how did we know to go to that URL for this example?

 ----

 #### API Documentation

 As mentioned before, API's define a standard for how software can communicate.
-Meaning that they define the kinds of *requests* that can be made to them, along with the *response* they will return. `JSON` defines the structure and syntax of the request/response, but its up to the API as to what should be included in a request and what could be included in the response.
+Meaning that they define the kinds of *requests* that can be made to them, along with the *response* they will return. `JSON` defines the structure the request/response, but its up to the API as to what should be included in a request and what could be included in the response.

 All APIs will provide documentation on exactly what they expect in a request, and what they will return in a response.
-For example, take a look at this except from the google geocoding API docs:
+For example, take a look at this excerpt from the google geocoding API docs:

+**Error Message Documentation**
 ![Error message documentation](./Images/error_message.png)

+**Status Message Documentation**
 ![Status Codes documentation](./Images/status_codes.png)

 > If we check out https://developers.google.com/maps/documentation/geocoding/intro we'll be able to see every possible request and response that can be made by the API.